bruneaug/DShield-SIEM/README.md

 # Starting ELK after a Reboot
 If you **sudo systemctl enable docker** during the setup above<br>
 Docker will automatically start all the docker services.
-If you need to stop and start the docker service, use the following commands:<br>
+If you need to restart the docker service, use either of these commands:<br>
-$ cd DShield-SIEM<br>
-$ sudo docker compose stop<br>
+$ sudo systemctl restart docker<br> or
-$ sudo docker compose start<br>
+$ sudo reboot the server

 # Useful Docker Commands
 I have move the list of commands to its own page<br>